sidasmo/sonar-client-python/README.md

 # sonar-client-python

-## Work in progress
+*Work in progress*

-sonar-client-python provides a python api to speak with sonar
+sonar-client-python provides a python API to speak with [Sonar](https://github.com/arso-project/sonar).

 ## Tests
 you can run tests with: